dmbarbour/glas/docs/GlasDesign.md

 Glas programs must have static stack arity, i.e. the 'try-then' arity must match the 'else' arity, or a loop 'while-then' must have the same input and output arity.
 This is designed to be easy to verify.

 * **seq:\[List, Of, Operators\]** - sequential composition of operators.
- * *nop* - identity function, can be represented by empty seq
+ * *nop* - identity function can be represented by empty seq
 * **cond:(try:P, then:Q, else:R)** - run P; if P does not fail, run Q; if P fails, undo P then run R. Variants:
  * 'then' and 'else' clauses are optional, default to nop.
 * **loop:(while:P, do:Q)** - run P. If successful, run Q then repeat loop.
 Otherwise, exit loop.
 Variants: